ObolNetwork/obol-docs/docs/advanced/lido_csm.md

 ![CSM Extended Mode Settings](/img/CSM_walkthrough21.png)

 Sign the transaction.
 The cluster is ready for deposit from Lido CSM.
-At this point, you're job is finished.
+At this point, your job is finished.

 :::info
 When claiming your clusters rewards, be sure to claim in either native ETH or wstETH.
 Rebasing tokens like stETH may not receive the incremental yield you’re expecting.
 More information can be found in [0xSplits documentation](https://docs.splits.org/core/split#how-it-works).